jessicarush/html-notes/HTML_elements.md

 ```

 #### `<picture>`
-The `<picture>` tag gives web developers more flexibility in specifying image resources.
+The `<picture>` element gives web developers more flexibility in specifying image resources.
 The most common use is in responsive designs.
 Instead of having one image that is scaled up or down based on the viewport width, multiple images can be designed to better fill the browser viewport.
 See [W3schools](https://www.w3schools.com/tags/tag_picture.asp).

 #### `<source>`
 Must be inside `<picture>`, `<video>` or `<audio>` to define the different versions of content.